AmolShelke2/50Days50Projects/README.md

 Javascript

 # Contributers
-Contributers are always welcome in any projects you find any issues or anything you think it can be better.
-Just fork the repository on the right corner and create a Issue with the repository name and issue attach with it and create a PR. anyonne who want to contribute are always welcome👋 also if you want to update the Readme file you can update it.
+Contributors are always welcome in any project if you find any issues or anything you think can be better.
+Just fork the repository on the right corner and create an Issue with the repository name and issue attach to it and create a PR.
+Anyone who wants to contribute is always welcome👋 also if you want to update the Readme file you can update it.

 # Projects

 ## 3D boxes

-## GIthub Repo
+## GitHub Repo
 [3D Boxes](https://github.com/AmolShelke2/50Days50Projects/tree/master/3d%20Boxes)

 ## Demo